About

 Artist Jenn Karson uses scientific processes and technologies as creative catalysts.
 She earned a full fellowship to attend the San Francisco Art Institute, where she completed an MFA in Design + Technology.
-A senior lecturer at the University of Vermont, where she also earned her BA, her current research and practice employs studio-sourced datasets and speculative design frameworks that imagine symbiotic plant and machine relationships.
-Bridging the worlds of art and engineering, she founded the art/science collective Vermont Makers and, as director of the UVM FabLab for a decade, oversaw the significant expansion of its footprint and interdisciplinary reach.
-Karson teaches digital fabrication and generative design, and in 2020 she founded and has since led the art and AI research project, Plant Machine Design.
+A senior lecturer at the University of Vermont (UVM), where she also earned her BA, her current research employs studio-sourced datasets and speculative design frameworks that imagine symbiotic plant and machine relationships.
+In 2020 she founded and has since led the art and AI research project, Plant Machine Design.
+She exhibits nationally and internationally, recent solo exhibitions include The Generative Tree and Liquid Architectures.

 Pronouns: She/Her